yeyuxmf/retinal_vascular_segmentation/README.md

 # Train
 python main.py
+Note: The batch_size=4 during training cannot be easily changed, as it will affect the accuracy.
 # Test
 python test.py  and python test_HRF.py
 HRF is a high-resolution dataset with different testing methods.